mendix/docs/content/en/docs/howto/integration/execute-an-sql-statement-on-an-external-database.md

     The statement action's result is either an **Integer** or a **Long** value, which usually represents the amount of affected rows.

 {{% alert color="warning" %}}
-It is your responsibility to apply the proper security, as this action can allow for SQL injection into your Mendix application.
-Among others things, do not use user-supplied or environment-supplied variables in your SQL statement; if possible, you should prefer them to be static.
+It is your responsibility to apply the proper security, as this action can allow for SQL injection into your application.
+Do not use user-supplied or environment-supplied variables in your SQL statement; if possible, you should prefer them to be static.
 {{% /alert %}}